-HISTORY displays the date, time, event type, maximum phase current, enabled setting group, and fault type targets for each of the last twelve events.
+HISTORY displays the date, time, event type, reclosing relay shot, maximum phase current, enabled setting group, and fault type targets for each of the last twelve events.
+If the event is a fault, the fault location also appears.
 The full eleven-cycle event reports also include this information (EVENT n to display).